 Do you know what the symptoms of ringworm are?
-Ringworm is a type of skin infection which is caused by a fungus that can affect many areas of the body.
+Ringworm is a type of skin infection that is caused by a fungus that can affect many areas of the body.
 Some of the areas that can be affected are the groin jock itch (tinea cruris), body (tinea corporis), head or scalp (tinea capitis) or your feet (tinea pedis) which is commonly known as athlete s foot, hands (tinea manus).

 There are many symptoms of ringworm, including:

 *Patches of skin that are red and itchy.
-These areas may be raised, they may ooze and they may have edges with very distinctive definition.
+These areas may be raised, they may ooze and they may have edges with a very distinctive definition.
 They have the appearance of a ring and the skin coloration is noticeably different from the surrounding skin.

 *If you have an infection on your scalp, you may notice bald patches.